 Various treatments can help manage gastroparesis and improve the quality of your life.
 Treatment depends on the severity of the condition and your specific symptoms.

 To start, your doctor may suggest medication to control nausea and vomiting, such as prochlorperazine (Compro) and diphenhydramine (Benadryl).

-There’s also the option of medication to stimulate the stomach muscles like metoclopramide (Reglan) and erythromycin (Eryc).
+There’s also the option of medication or diet and lifestyle changes to stimulate the stomach muscles like metoclopramide (Reglan) and erythromycin (Eryc).